wunderio/WunderTools/README.md

 Perform the following tasks in the project root folder to set up the Lando-based provisioning tool:

-1. create the file `ansible.vault` and save it with the Ansible vault password (search for `Ansible vault password` or similar in the LastPass),
+1. create the file `~/.ssh/ansible.vault` and save it with the Ansible vault password (search for `Ansible vault password` or similar in the LastPass),
 2. run `lando start`,
 3. use `lando provision` for help and `lando provision <task>` for provisioning tasks.